10 REASONS TO SUPPORT THE Warren COUNTY SENIOR SERVICES LEVY

 5. |

-In their day, they were secretaries, construction workers, farmers and business owners – the backbone of our community.
+Today, one-third of Hamilton County households includes someone age 60 or older.
+So chances are, you know someone – an older adult or a caregiver – who has benefited from ESP and the levy.
+ESP clients helped to shape the communities we live in today.
+They were secretaries, teachers, construction workers and business owners.
 They served our country and built our towns.
-The typical ESP client is a woman in her 80s, living alone on a modest income.
+The typical ESP client is a woman in her 70s, living alone on a modest income.
 She has health problems, doesn’t drive, and needs help with housework and meals.
 But she doesn’t need a nursing home.

 |